projectcalico/calico/docs/source/etcd-data-model.rst

   A security profile is an object that encapsulates a specific security policy that can be applied to endpoints.
 See :ref:`security-profile-data` for more.

-configuration
-  Calico stores configuration information in etcd, making it simple to add further machines to a Calico deployment.
-See :ref:`configuration-data` for more.

 The structure of all of this information can be found below.